GreenBlueBit/elemEdit/README.md

 * Fully commented for anyone who wishes to add to it and a plethora of demos;
 * Ajax support with custom url and additional data to be sent;

-For more projects or to contact me please go to www.facebook.com/greenbluebit
+For more projects or to contact me please go to : http://facebook.com/greenbluebit or my old CV : http://ted.bluebit.nu/

 Example :